ig3/srf/README.md

  * The number of cards reviewed and minutes studied in the past 24 hours
  * The number of cards due and estimated minutes to study in the next 24 hours
- * Daily study time averaged over the past 14 days
+ * Daily study time: average and target
  * The percentage of correct (not 'Again') responses to mature cards in the past 14 days
  * The number of cards due and overdue (due more than 24 hours ago)
  * The number of new cards seen in the past 24 hours and the number remaining to be seen.
-If there are cards remaining to be seen, this will be followed by an explanation of why a new card isn't presented now.
  * The time until the next card is due
  * A histogram of study time per hour through past and next 24 hours